aspose-cad/Aspose.CAD-Documentation/python-net/installation/introduction/_index.md

 {{% alert color="primary" %}}

-Aspose.CAD for Pythons can be deployed on your computer by simply adding the released WHL file into your project or install from [PYPI](https://pypi.org/project/aspose-cad/).
+Aspose.CAD for Python can be deployed on your computer by simply adding the released WHL file into your project or install from [PYPI](https://pypi.org/project/aspose-cad/).

 {{% /alert %}}